 The Offer will be made under UPI Phase II of the SEBI UPI Circulars, unless UPI Phase III of the SEBI UPI Circulars becomes effective and applicable on or prior to the Bid/ Offer Opening Date.
-If the Offer is made under UPI Phase III of the SEBI UPI Circulars, the same will be advertised in all editions of Business Standards, an English national daily newspaper, all editions of Business Standards, a Hindi national daily newspaper and all editions of Business Remedies, a Hindi daily newspaper (Hindi being the regional language of Jaipur, Rajasthan, where our Registered and Corporate Office is located), each with wide circulation, on or prior to the Bid/ Offer Opening Date and such advertisement shall also be made available to the Stock Exchanges for the purpose of uploading on their websites.
+If the Offer is made under UPI Phase III of the SEBI UPI Circulars, the same will be advertised in [•] editions of [•], an English national daily newspaper, [•] editions of [•], a Hindi national daily newspaper and [•] editions of [•], a Hindi daily newspaper (Hindi being the regional language of Jaipur, Rajasthan, where our Registered and Corporate Office is located), each with wide circulation, on or prior to the Bid/ Offer Opening Date and such advertisement shall also be made available to the Stock Exchanges for the purpose of uploading on their websites.